Skip to main content

 For most settings in Harness pipelines, you can use fixed values, runtime inputs, or expressions.

-You can use expressions (also called Harness expressions, variable expressions, or sometimes Harness variables) to reference Harness input, output, and execution variables.
-These variables represent settings and values that exist in the pipeline before and during execution.
+You can use expressions (also called Harness expressions, variable expressions, or sometimes Harness variables) to reference Harness input, output, and execution values.
+These values represent settings, variables, and other data that exist in the pipeline before and during execution.
 These can include environment variables, secrets, pipeline/stage/step identifiers, and more.
 You can also add your own variables and use expressions to reference them.

-This topic explains how Harness expressions work, how to write and use expressions, some built-in Harness expressions, and some prefixes used to identify user-defined variables.
+This topic explains how Harness expressions work and how to write and use expressions.

 Expressions are powerful and offer many options for modification or interaction.
 For more information about using expressions, go to: